ABHISHEK-G0YAL/neural-networks-using-pytorch/README.md

 # neural-networks-using-pytorch
-This repositry contains all the neural networks I implemented using Pytorch
+This repositry contains all the neural networks, I implemented using Pytorch.